Martchus/syncthingtray/README.md

     * Can be built without web view support as well (then the web UI is opened in the regular browser)
 * Allows quickly switching between multiple Syncthing instances
 * Shows notifications via Qt or uses D-Bus notification daemon directly
-* Also features a simple command line utility `syncthingctl` to check Syncthing status and trigger rescan/pause/resume/restart
+* Also features a simple command line utility `syncthingctl`
+    * Check Syncthing status
+    * Trigger rescan/pause/resume/restart
+    * Wait for idle
+    * Supports Bash completion, even for directory and device names
 * Also bundles a KIO plugin which shows the status of a Syncthing directory and allows to trigger Syncthing actions in Dolphin file manager
     * Rescan selected items